tmytek/tlkcore-examples/README.md

 2. Where is my calibration table or antenna table(AA-Kit)?
     * [Action] They shall put on your USB FLASH, copy them to **files/**.

+3. Sometimes I can't scanned any device.
+    * [Action] Plug-out & in your RJ-45 cable, and try again.